jsjoeio/joeprevite.com/src/data/posts/2025-01-22-friendship-recession.md

 It was!
 And I think it worked in the beginning because it was a supplement.
 But at some point, people started treating it as a meal replacement.

-Our natural instinct is to do look up someone's social media instead of call or text them.
-Phone calls feel like a lost art to be honest.
+Our natural instinct is to look up someone's social media instead of call or text them.
+Phone calls feel like a lost art.

 Social media once felt like a connection supplement, but now it’s treated like a replacement.
 It’s easy, low-effort, and creates a false sense of closeness—like junk food for relationships.